michael-baas/autodidact-blog/_posts/2023-08-26-install-remove-apps-powershell.md

 ![Xbox app reinstall Microsoft Store](/assets/img/xbox-store-reinstall.png)

-Install the Microsoft Store from the list of dependancies listed (this screenshot was taken from a machine that had the Microsoft Store installed already)
+Install the Microsoft Store from the list of dependencies listed (this screenshot was taken from a machine that had the Microsoft Store installed already)

 ![Install Dependencies for XboxApp](/assets/img/xbox-app-install-dependancies.png)